grpc/grpc.io/includes/why-grpc.md

 exchange route information such as traffic updates with the server and other clients.

-With gRPC we can define our service once in a `.proto` file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside a large data center to your own tablet — all the complexity of communication between different languages and environments is
+With gRPC we can define our service once in a `.proto` file and generate clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside a large data center to your own tablet — all the complexity of communication between different languages and environments is